vinhqdang/genericCloudStorageAPI/README.md

 3. After creating a new project, you can get APP_KEY and APP_SECRET value
 4. Compile and run testDropbox.java file

+### Update for Dropbox:

+For testing purpose, you can Generate Access Token and use this token to access your Dropbox account without following the standard flow of OAuth2

 ### For Google Drive:
 1. Register Google account
 2. Go to Google Developer Console: https://console.developers.google.com/project